ittiam-systems/openapv/README.md

 The OpenAPV supports the following features:

-- fully compliant with 422-10 and 400-10 profile of [APV codec](#apv-codec)
+- fully compliant with 422-10, 422-12, 444-10, 444-12, 4444-10, 4444-12, and 400-10 profile of [APV codec](#apv-codec)
 - Low complexity by optimization for ARM NEON and x86(64bit) SEE/AVX CPU
-- Supports tile-based multi-threading
+- Tile-based multi-threading
-- Supports Various metadata including HDR10/10+ and user-defined format
+- Various metadata including HDR10/10+ and user-defined format
-- Constant QP (CQP), average bitrate (ABR), and constant rate factor (CRF) are supported
+- Constant QP (CQP) and average bitrate (ABR) rate control algorithms
+- [APV Family](/readme/apv_family.md) configurations for typical target bitrate setting of encoder

 ## APV codec